cdepillabout/post-about-nix-and-haskell/2019-08-03-q-and-as-about-nix-for-haskellers.md

     than beginner-oriented HOW-TO manuals.
 As a beginner, it is quite difficult to figure out how to do things just from the above manuals.[^4]

-2. Nix is a dynamic lanuage.
+2. Nix is a dynamic language.
 Unlike Haskell, you don't get "documentation for free" with type signatures.

     There are no tools similar to [Haddock](https://www.haskell.org/haddock/)